 - Mild to severe reduction in speech volume

 - Swallowing things down the wrong way and choking

 How is Vocal Cord Paralysis Treated?

-According to Dr. Rodney, patients with vocal cord paralysis can learn how to speak in different ways through voice therapy.
+According to Dr. Rodney, patients with vocal fold paralysis can often improve the quality of their voice by engaging in voice therapy.
 If improvement is not satisfactory, surgery may be recommended to change the position of the affected vocal cord.
 Surgery can also add bulk by injecting the vocal cord with collagen, body fat, or some other substance.

 “Treatment options include voice therapy with one of our speech pathologists,” she says.
 “It can also include a procedural option, such as a vocal cord injection or a thyroplasty.
 And a vocal cord injection can be performed in the office as well as in the operating room.”